Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/082_Remove_Duplicates_from_Sorted_List_II.md

                 // We do this to take care of corner case like [1,1]. pre->next = cur;
             } else {
+                // Non-duplciate node, pre->next already point to this.
-                pre = cur;
+                // Now use cur as pre for following steps. pre = cur;
                 cur = cur->next;
             }